Wednesday August 7, 2019

 Locators tell on which GUI elements do Selenium IDE needs to operate on.
 The correct identification of the locators is very important and it is equally challenging.

-There are many commands in Selenium IDE that does not require Locators, but most the commands do require locators.
+There are many commands in Selenium IDE that do not require Locators, but most of the commands do require locators.
 The locators to be used depends on the AUT.

 The various types of locator are:

-It is the common way to locate different elements as every element has a unique ID.
+It is a common way to locate different elements as every element has a unique ID.